Combinatorial properties and characterization of glued semigroups: Preliminaries and generalizations about glued semigroups

 \section{Preliminaries and generalizations about glued semigroups}

-In this section we summarize some notations and definitions, and give a generalization to non-torsion free semigroups of \cite[Theorem 1.4]{Rosales1}.

-We say that a binomial in $I_S$ is {\em indispensable} if it is in all the system of generators of $I_S$ (up to a scalar multiple).
-This kind of binomials were introduced in \cite{Ohsugi}.
-This notion comes from the Algebraic Statistics.
-In \cite{OjVi2} the authors characterize the indispensable binomials by using the simplicial complexes $\nabla _m.$ Note that if $I_S$ is generated by its indispensable binomials, $I_S$ is uniquely generated (up to a scalar multiple).
+A binomial of $I_S$ is called {\em indispensable} if it is an element of all system of generators of $I_S$ (up to a scalar multiple).
+This kind of binomials were introduced in \cite{Ohsugi} and they have an important role in Algebraic Statistics.
+In \cite{OjVi2} the authors characterize indispensable binomials by using simplicial complexes $\nabla _m.$ Note that if $I_S$ is generated by its indispensable binomials, it is uniquely generated up to a scalar multiples.